 By Scott Kasun

-Optimizing your Google My Business page takes time and effort, and keeping it updated takes even more.
+Optimizing your Google Business Profile page takes time and effort, and keeping it updated takes even more.
 Is all the effort worth it?

 Also, keep in mind that this is free advertising for you from Google, and that’s never a bad thing.
 Yes, much of this traffic will be branded search, but anything you can do to make your company easier to reach is helpful, especially if you run a local business that serves people at your location.